nishantjr/ml-tableau/docs/tableau.md

 :   If a guarded pattern has a tableau with a refutation, then it is unsatisfiable.

-Theorem

-:   Every tableau has either a pre-model or refutation a refutation but not both.

 \newpage

 # Soundness & Completeness